History of the Daytona 500

 This article documents historical records, statistics, and race recaps of the Daytona 500, held annually at Daytona International Speedway in Daytona Beach, Florida.

 Pre-race history

 The table below summarizes the pace cars, Grand Marshals, Honorary Starters, and performers of the national anthem at the Daytona 500.
 Since 2006, the pace car has been driven by a celebrity guest at the start of the race (mirroring the tradition used the Indy 500).
 During the race, however, a NASCAR official drives the pace car during caution periods.
 Since 2004, Brett Bodine has served as the official pace car driver.
 Previously, Robert "Buster" Auton and Elmo Langley were pace car drivers.
+Since 2010, the United States Air Force Thunderbirds perform two flyovers after the national anthem and after the starting command.

 Race recaps

 1959–1969

 Lee Petty, patriarch of the racing family, won the 1959 Daytona 500 on February 22, 1959, defeating Johnny Beauchamp in a highly unusual manner.
 Petty and Beauchamp were lapping Joe Weatherly at the finish.
 Petty, Beauchamp, and Weatherly crossed the finish line three abreast with Weatherly on the outside, Beauchamp on the inside, and Petty in the middle.
 A photo finish in a race of that duration and speed seemed inconceivable and photo-finish cameras were not installed at the track.
 NASCAR initially declared Beauchamp the winner.
 After reviewing photographs and newsreels of the finish for three days, the call was reversed, and Petty was awarded the win.
 Petty received $19,050 for winning.
 Ken Marriott was scored as the last place driver having completed one lap and won $100.

 In 1960, Robert "Junior" Johnson won, despite running a slower, year-old car in a field of 68 cars, most in Daytona 500 history through the present day.
 Johnson made use of the draft, then a little-understood phenomenon, to keep up with the leaders.

 After three years of being the best driver never to win the Daytona 500, Glenn "Fireball" Roberts came to the 1962 edition race of the Daytona 500 on a hot roll, he won the American Challenge for winners of 1961 NASCAR events, the pole position for the Daytona 500, and the Twin-100-mile qualifier.
 He dominated the race, leading 144 of the 200 laps and finally won his first (and ultimately only) Daytona 500.